influenzanet/python-ifncli/readme.md

 pip install -r requirements.txt
 ```

-- create the .local directory to put you environment config .yaml files (recommended)
+- create the .local directory to put your environment config .yaml files (recommended)

 - create a environment yaml config (see Environment Configuration file for content) with credentials